dieg666/freelens-favorites-extension/README.md

 - Appears first in the cluster sidebar (sticky positioning)
 - Collapsible dropdown showing all favorited items for the current cluster
 - Click any favorite to navigate directly to that resource
-- Frosted glass effect with shadow when scrolling
+- Border and shadow styling when scrolling
 - Collapse state persists across navigation

 ### Favorites Dashboard